kingbootoshi/feather/README.md

 <img width="1728" alt="image" src="https://github.com/user-attachments/assets/0bc53f8d-0654-47b7-866a-33c59b642e4f" />

 ## OPENROUTER
 We use OpenRouter for LLM calls, which uses the Openai SDK 1:1.
 This allows us to use ANY model with ease!
 While it is a centralized service, it is the easiest, most cost effective way to get access to the latest models instantly and switch models with ease.
 Also, they accept crypto.
-If OpenRouter ever goes down, we can easily switch as the base SDK is OpenAI.
+If OpenRouter ever goes down, we can switch without trouble as the base SDK is OpenAI.

 https://openrouter.ai/